Samuelk-Chase/CS3450-Software-Engineering/Final Project Report /LowLevelFinalDraft.md

 -	Refresh Token: ~7 days.
 Stored in an HTTP-only, Secure, SameSite cookie.

 ##### 2.2.2 Rotation & Revocation
--	Refresh Token Rotation: Issue a new refresh token each time it’s used, invalidating the old one.
+-	Refresh Token Rotation: Issue a new refresh token each time it's used, invalidating the old one.
 -	Server-Side Revocation List: Track invalid/expired refresh tokens in a cache or database.

 ##### 2.2.3 Code Example (Go)